 You do not need to keep records if, for any CGT event, a capital gain or capital loss is disregarded.
-For example, you do not need to keep records for cars and motorcycles as they are exempt assets.
+For example, you do not need to keep records for exempt assets such as cars and motorcycles as the capital gain or loss is disregarded.